rishabhxchoudhary/RishabhxChoudhary-PortFolio/content/blog/static-range-sum-queries.md

 - Slower query times compared to prefix sums and other methods for sum queries.
 - Not as commonly used for range sums where prefix sums suffice.

-### 6. **Difference Array with Prefix Sums**

-**Description:**
-- Although not a standard approach for static range sums, maintaining a difference array can be useful in certain scenarios.
-However, for pure range sums without updates, prefix sums are generally more efficient.

-**Pros and Cons:**
-- Typically more useful for scenarios involving range updates, which aren't applicable here.
-- Adds unnecessary complexity for static queries.

 ### **Conclusion**

-For **static range sum queries**, the **Prefix Sum** method is generally the most efficient and straightforward approach, offering O(1) query time with minimal preprocessing and implementation complexity.
+For **static range sum queries**, the **Prefix Sum** method is generally the most efficient and straightforward approach, offering $O(1)$ query time with minimal preprocessing and implementation complexity.
 Other methods like **Segment Trees** and **Binary Indexed Trees** are more suitable when updates are involved or when handling more complex query types. **Mo's Algorithm** and **Block Decomposition** are useful in specific contexts, such as when dealing with a massive number of queries or when optimizing for cache performance, but they introduce additional complexity that isn't necessary for simple static range sum queries.

 ---